magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 XXX what if Bob gets bored and clicks "cancel" on a file?

 Alice and Bob may exchange several files at different times, with either Alice or Bob being the sender.
-As they wrap up the call, Bob closes his GUI client which closes the mailbox (and Dilated connection).
+As they wrap up the call, Bob closes his GUI client which closes the Dilation control channel and mailbox.
-Alice's client sees the mailbox close.
+Alice's client sees the Dilation control-channel close.
 Alice's GUI tells her that Bob is done and finishes the session; she can no longer drop or add files.